oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The certificate needs to be in a Kubernetes secret, we'll look at these in more detail, but for now :

-  4. Run the following command to save the certificate as a secret in the ingress-nginx namespace
+  4. Run the following command to save the certificate as a secret in the ingress-nginx namespace, as before it is critical that you replace all occurrences of `<External IP>` with the external IP address of your ingress service

-  - `kubectl create secret tls tls-store --key tls-store.key --cert tls-store.crt`
+  - `kubectl create secret tls tls-store --key tls-store-<External IP>.key --cert tls-store-<External IP>.crt`

   ```
 secret/tls-store created